 When evaluating healthcare software options, here are some key considerations that can help you make smarter, future-proof choices:

-• Total Cost of Ownership: Look beyond initial licensing fees to consider implementation costs, training requirements, ongoing maintenance, and potential customization needs.
+- Total Cost of Ownership: Look beyond initial licensing fees to consider implementation costs, training requirements, ongoing maintenance, and potential customization needs.
 Factor in the efficiency gains and revenue improvements the software might deliver.
+Understanding custom healthcare software costs helps you make informed build-versus-buy decisions.

 Transform Your Healthcare Technology Strategy with Pi Tech